AshBT/Dato-Core/README.md

 ### Satisfying Dependencies on Mac OS X

-Installing XCode 6 with the command line tools.
+Install XCode 6 with the command line tools.

 ### Satisfying Dependencies on Ubuntu